+1. Course title:

+Geology in Anthropocene: alternative raw materials, human influence, climate change and other topics-challenges in the modern world

+2. Lecturer:

+Łukasz Kruszewski, Ph.D., associate professor IGS PAS

+3. Field, type and level of studies, year of study:

+geochemistry, mineralogy, generalized geology, ecology, all years of study

+4. Course character:

+GeoPlanet interdisciplinary lecture

+5. Teaching method: ching method:

+LECUTRE, on-line

+6. Language: depending on the audience (English or Polish)

-Course title: Geology in Anthropocene: alternative raw materials, human influence and other topicschallenges in the modern world 2.
-Lecturer: dr hab. Łukasz Kruszewski, professor 3.
-Field, type and level of studies, year of study: geology, geophysics, oceanography, geochemistry and mineralogy, all years of study 4.
-Course character: monographic lecture 5.
-Teaching method: on-line 6.
-English Language: 7.
-Course type and number of hours: lecture, 30h / semester Estimated load of student's independent work: 10h 8.
-9. Total workload and number of ECTS points: 40 h, 2 ECTS 10.
-Short description and main focus of the course: We have officially entered the Anthropocene era (at least this is what we were told...).
-Things change: no longer is plutonium treated as a solely synthetic element, no longer are just 8 oxidation states recognized, minerals do not necessarily form just crystals... and simple compositional element-to-element diagrams may "no longer" show true correlations.
-As such, it is good to compare how geology changed.
-We will try to answer the questions: what are its current and future challenges, how "plastiglomerates" may be used, and what are the current social expectations towards geology?
-Within the course proposed we will look into recent discoveries in both geochemistry and mineralogy, and methodology.
-In the light of intense search for new sources of ores, and the relatively modern idea of raw materials' criticality, we will also learn sophisticated techniques addressing precise quantitative phase analysis and determination of processes behind compositional impurities.
+7. Course type and number of hours:

+lecture, 30h / semester

+8. Estimated load of student's independent work: 20h

+9. Total workload and number of ECTS points: 50h, 3 ECTS

+10. Short description and main focus of the course:

+have oficially entered the Anthropocene era (at least this is what we were told).
+Ings change: no longer is plutonium treated as a solely synthetic element, no longer are to 8 oxidation states recognized, minerals do not necessarily form just crystals and tople compositional element-to-element diagrams may "no longer" show true correlations.
+Such, it is good to compare how geology changed.
+We will try to answer the questions: at are its current and future challenges, how "plastiglomerates" may be used, and what to the current social expectations towards geology?
+Within the course proposed we will k into recent discoveries in both geochemistry and mineralogy, and methodology.
+In the tot of intense search for new sources of ores, and the relatively modern idea of raw terials' criticality, we will also learn sophisticated techniques addressing precise antitative phase analysis and determination of processes behind compositional fourities.

+11. References:

+1